Yvonne202202/MSc-Advanced-Project-Blog/README.md

   <img src="images/12.jpg" width="40%">
 </div>

-I plan to make a clock face made of three superimposed discs.
+I plan to make a clock face made of three superimposed coaxial discs.
 The topmost disc is transparent, engraved with time scales and remaining fixed.
 The second disc layer is made of opaque material with a blood vessel cutout design, allowing one to see through to the third layer.
 The bottom disc is made of colorful materials, representing life.
 I imagine that the second and third discs could be rotated according to the audience's interaction, such as through a heart rate sensor that detects the audience's heart rates and displays varying patterns based on the different readings.

 <div align=center>
   <img src="images/15.png" width="80%">